Navigation Menu

 1960s ~ 1970s

-As Imaginal Education was being developed, Kenneth Boulding’s Introduction to The Image (1956) (condensed version here) provided the framework for the curriculum with its five points of image change.
+As Imaginal Education was being developed, Kenneth Boulding’s Introduction to The Image (1956) (condensed version here) provided five principles that became the foundation for the curriculum reflected in the star to the left.
 Boulding says that behavior is based on the way people see themselves in the world: through self-perception, self-story, and self-image.
-In a visit Kenneth Boulding had with Denver ICA staff, he said he was surprised how well the Institute summarized his thinking into five principles.
-The four-level chart of Boulding’s Image (for printing).

 1980s ~ 1990s